-GRESHAM, Ore. — Gresham High School's principal announced she's resigning next month.
+GRESHAM, Ore. — The principal of Gresham High School has announced she's resigning next month.
 In a letter to families, students and staff on Wednesday, the principal referenced division within the school community following an incident in September where police arrested a 17-year-old student for bringing a gun to campus.

 The school faced criticism from teachers and students over the handling of the incident, with some saying school officials should have placed the campus on a hold or lockdown as they responded to the threat.